MadhushreeKumari18/MadhushreeKumari18/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-Software Engineer with 8+ years of experience in the design and development of large scale Distributed Systems.
+A Software Engineer with 8+ years of experience in the design and development of large scale Distributed Systems.

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=link_do_seu_perfil_no_linkedin)](https://www.linkedin.com/in/madhushree-kumari/)